idle-code/tempren/MANUAL.md

 **TODO: Reference to python function invocation**

 ## Tag name
-Fully qualified tag name consists of category and tag name itself separated by a single dot `.`.
+A fully qualified tag name consists of a category and tag name separated by a single dot `.`.
-Tag name is case-sensitive and usually conforms to CamelCaseNamingConvention.
+The tag name is case-sensitive and conforms to CamelCaseNamingConvention.
-Category name is case-insensitive but to keep convention consistent it is also presented in the same (CamelCase) manner.
+The category name is case-insensitive but to keep convention consistent it is also presented in the same (CamelCase) manner.

-If tag name is unique across categories it can be used without explicit category specification (and separating dot):
+If the tag name is unique across categories it can be used without explicit category specification (and separating dot) like this:
 ```
 Raw text with a %UniqueTag() in it
 ```

 ## Tag configuration arguments

-Some tags can be or even need to be configured before they can do their work.
+Some tags can or have to be configured before they can do their work.
-To do so, with every invocation user is expected to pass configuration arguments in tags' argument list.
+To do so, with every invocation user is expected to pass configuration arguments in the tags' argument list.
-What arguments are expected and in what order can be found by looking at built in [tag documentation](#Builtin documentation).
+What arguments are expected and in what order can be found by looking at built-in [tag documentation](#Builtin documentation).

-Argument list follows tag name and is contained in parentheses: `()`.
+Argument list follows tag name and is contained between parentheses: `()`.
 Each argument value is separated by a single coma `,` (with optional space) and can be one of three types:
 - `int` for integer numbers (that match `-?[0-9]+` regex)
 - `str` for quoted string literals (both single `'` and double `"` quotation marks can be used)